kuixu/thu_vpn_linux/README.md

 ## Usage

-Run `thuvpn` with the input of account name:
+Run `thuvpn` with the input of `account`:

 ```
-thuvpn 2017xxxxxx
+thuvpn 2016xxxxxx
 ```

+Then, input your `password` on info.tsinghua.edu.cn,

 <img src="img.png" style="float: left;">

+Now, you could surf the tsinghua intranet, like info.tsinghua, lib.tsinghua, et al.

 ## Other OS system